AWildSaad/AWildSaad.github.io/README.md

-Text Prediction using JavaScript and a lame HTML front end
+Text Prediction using JavaScript and an HTML front end